-The 2045 LRTP update is a multi-year process that began in 2019 and will be completed and adopted by December 18, 2020, with the project’s schedule providing several opportunities for the community to get involved.
+The 2045 LRTP update was a multi-year process that began in 2019 and was completed and adopted on December 18, 2020, with the project’s schedule providing several opportunities for the community to get involved.

 The MPO values and is committed to public participation in its planning processes.
-During this uncertain time, we are evaluating adjustments to the public involvement process to ensure safe opportunities for the community to get involved and comment during the LRTP.
+During this uncertain time, we made adjustments to the public involvement process to ensure safe opportunities for the community to get involved and comment during the LRTP.

-The MPO will hold public workshops during the development of the Needs and Cost Feasible Plans.
-Due to the Covid-19 outbreak, alternative workshop formats and times are being considered.
-Options include online virtual participation open to the public with electronic information available through the MPO website for review.
-More information coming soon.
-To receive updates on the LRTP and meetings, contact the MPO at firstname.lastname@example.org.
+The MPO held two public workshops during the development of the Needs and Cost Feasible Plans.
+Due to the Covid-19 outbreak, alternative workshop formats and times were considered.
+The option decided on included online virtual participation open to the public with electronic information available through the MPO website for review.

 2045 LRTP Goals

 - GOAL 1: Enhance the safety and security of the transportation system for both motorized and non-motorized users.

 - GOAL 2: A transportation system that offers meaningful transportation choices for existing and future residents, visitors and businesses.

 - GOAL 3: A transportation system that is financially feasible and uses the best available technology to improve the efficiency of the system.

 - GOAL 4: A transportation system that is sensitive to the community’s health and character, as well as its changing environment.

 - GOAL 5: A sustainable transportation system that supports the economic competitiveness of the region.